stella20xx/som-cnn-medical-imaging-demo/README.md

    - The trained SOM is applied to full-resolution slices (arbitrary size) in seconds on CPU.
-   - Clusters are interpreted (via feature profiles和空间分布) and grouped into a binary **lesion/defect vs non-defect** mask.
+   - Clusters are interpreted (via feature profiles and spatial distribution) and grouped into a binary **lesion/defect vs non-defect** mask.
    - This yields a **cost-free / zero-cost pixel-level teacher**.

 4. **CNN/U-Net “student”**